Riding the Wave of the Few – Mid Year 2024 Review

 There are a lot of different markets that you can look at to measure rate volatility.
 One is simple, which is a daily change in rates or weekly change in rates.
 Another one is Euro-Dollar futures.
 If I want to swap Dollars for Euros in the future, how much do I have to pay if there’s an interest rate differential?
 Back in 2022, those Euro-Dollar futures were all over the place.
 Actually, some of the gaps were much larger than in 2008.

 You don’t see too many volatility measures of anything higher than 2008.
 That almost never happens.
-But (in 2022) people had no idea what the Fed was going to do and when they were going to do it and what their modus operandi to some extent was.
+But (in 2022) people had no idea what the Fed was going to do, when they were going to do it, and what their modus operandi to some extent was.
 Those futures really, really gapped out and that drove a lot of multiple compression in the United States.
 Once it became evident that inflation had peaked, which was in late 2022, that’s when most stocks around the world bottomed.

 What we’ve seen subsequently is that these big digital platform businesses have not been affected on a fundamental basis by higher rates.
 In some cases, their multiples are lower today than they were back in early 2022 before this whole process began, so they are reflecting if you want to think about it in an academic finance type of way, higher for longer, higher into perpetuity.
 Their overall businesses haven’t been hurt.

 What about your thoughts on healthcare?
-Obviously, similar to tech, it’s GLP-1 instead of A.I.
-Do you have any other thoughts regarding that?
+Obviously, similar to tech, it’s GLP-1 instead of AI Do you have any other thoughts regarding that?

 Healthcare has been a bifurcated space in the last two years with GLP-1 stocks just marching onwards and upwards to spectacular valuations and everything else is kind of withering on the vine essentially.